-Windocks orchestration takes care of all of this for you so that developers, testers and reporting teams get the reports with the click of a button.
+Windocks orchestration delivers complete SSRS environments (RDL files, report databases, and source databases) with the click of a button or a command line or an API call.
 Simply provide a spec to Windocks with the SQL Server databases needed, and the location of the repo for the RDL files.
 Windocks orchestration delivers a SQL Server container with SSRS to each developer, tester and analyst.
 The orchestator automatically pulls the RDL files from the Git repo and uploads them to the SSRS service in that container.
 The developer, tester and analyst simply clicks or touches a button and the reports are ready for them to work with using the SSRS web application or web service.

 You may choose to use one of the following data sources for the SSRS container:

 In this case, you need clones of the source databases in the container and the report files (RDL) uploaded to the freshly created SSRS Report server database in the container.

 Here, you need a clone of the ReportServer and ReportServerTemp databases from elsewhere, so that the delivered SSRS container already has all the reports in it pointing to the data source database (Azure SQL, RDS SQL engine database.